Walter Huston

-Walter Thomas Huston (/ˈhjuːstən/ HEW-stən; April 5, 1883 – April 7, 1950) was a Canadian actor and singer.
+Walter Thomas Huston (/ˈhjuːstən/ HEW-stən; April 6, 1883 or 1884 – April 7, 1950) was a Canadian actor and singer.
 Huston won the Academy Award for Best Supporting Actor for his role in The Treasure of the Sierra Madre, directed by his son John Huston.
 He is the patriarch of the four generations of the Huston acting family, including his son John, grandchildren Anjelica Huston and Danny Huston, as well as great-grandchild Jack Huston.
-The family has produced three generations of Academy Award winners: Walter, his son John, and granddaughter Anjelica.

 Early life

-Huston was born on April 5, 1883, in Toronto, Ontario, where he attended Winchester Street Public School.
+Huston was born on April 6, 1883 or 1884, in Toronto, Ontario, where he attended Winchester Street Public School.
 He was the son of Elizabeth (née McGibbon) and Robert Moore Huston, a farmer who founded a construction company.
 He was of Scottish and Irish descent.
 He had a brother and two sisters, one of whom was the theatrical voice coach Margaret Carrington (1877–1941).

 His family moved, before his birth, from Melville, just south of Orangeville, Ontario, where they were farmers.
 As a young man, he worked in construction and in his spare time attended the Shaw School of Acting.
 He made his stage debut in 1902.
-He went on to tour in In Convict Stripes, a play by Hal Reid, father of Wallace Reid and also appeared with Richard Mansfield in Julius Caesar.
-He again toured in another play The Sign of the Cross.
-In 1904, he married Rhea Gore (1882–1938) and gave up acting to work as a manager of electric power stations in Nevada, Missouri.
+He went on to tour in In Convict Stripes, a play by Hal Reid, father of Wallace Reid, and also appeared with Richard Mansfield in Julius Caesar.
+He again toured in another play, The Sign of the Cross.
+In 1904, he married Rhea Gore (1882–1938), a sports editor for various publications, and gave up acting to work as a manager of electric power stations in Nevada, Missouri.
 He maintained these jobs until 1909.

+The couple's only child John Huston was born on August 5, 1906, in Nevada, Missouri, at which point Rhea gave up her work to concentrate on motherhood.